 Chart 7.1-2.
-This chart (next page) shows the number of matters -31 - in which the ORS facilitated settlements and agreements during FY 2011-2012.
-Settlements and agreements generated a savings to customers totaling over \$405 million.
+This chart (next page) shows the number of matters -32 - in which the ORS facilitated settlements and agreements during FY 2012-2013.
+Settlements and agreements generated a savings to customers totaling over \$83 million.

 The settlement of cases benefits all parties involved, and the process of settlement used in South Carolina and facilitated by the ORS has been cited as a model for other states.
-From January of 2005 (when the ORS gained regulatory responsibility) through June 30, 2012, the ORS facilitated a total of 342 settlements with savings generated by settlement agreements estimated at \$1.3 billion.
+From January of 2005 (when the ORS gained regulatory responsibility) through June 30, 2013, the ORS facilitated a total of 374 settlements and agreements with savings estimated at over \$1.4 billion.